A Car Dealers Guide To obtain an Auto Dealer Bond

 Auto dealers are required by law to obtain an Auto Dealer Bond as a pre-requisite in getting a business license to ensure that they operate within the bounds of the law.

-Unfortunately, not all car dealers are aware how surety bonds work and how they benefit their business.
+Unfortunately, not all car dealers are aware of how surety bonds work and how they benefit their business.
 This is because most regulatory government agencies that require them do not provide sufficient information about the issue.
-It doesn’t matter how many years of experience you have as a car dealer; it is important that car dealers understand what surety bonds are before engaging in such business.
+It doesn’t matter how many years of experience you have as a car dealer; car dealers must understand what surety bonds are before engaging in such business.